THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

-When I was in school, I needed to write things down in order to memorize them better.
+When I was in school, I needed to write things down to memorize them better.
 Same with writing a diary.
-The simple act of putting my actions into words, engraves them in my brain.
+The simple act of putting my actions into words engraved them in my brain.
 As a result, I can recall more easily what is in my diary.
 Plus, if I forget I can always look for it 🙂

 Ready to start journaling?

 There is a lot of different type of journals.
-It's up to you to find what works the best for you.
-For example, some have questions you need to answer everyday, others let you write on the same page the same day 5 years in a row, and many more.
+It’s up to you to find what works the best for you.
+For example, some have questions you need to answer every day, others let you write on the same page the same day 5 years in a row and much more.